RancidMilkGames/Rancids-Render-Manager-for-Blender/README.md

 Easily batch render blender files without having to mess with command line.
 Drag and drop files in, or select them with the program's file explorer.

+*Note: When exporting, make sure to add res://Scripts/frame_range.py to the list of scripts to be exported.
+This is so the program can get the frame range of the file.

 TODO list:

 	[] Optional render output path override